|

 experiences.
 Submissions on modeling, analysis and synthesis for

+emerging technologies and platforms are particularly encouraged.
 The workshop format includes paper presentations, posters, invited

 talks, social lunch and dinner gatherings, and recreational